-All ward and stake auxiliary organizations operate under the direction of the bishop or stake president, who holds the keys to preside.
-Auxiliary presidents and their counselors do not receive keys.
+All ward and stake organizations operate under the direction of the bishop or stake president, who holds the keys to preside.
+Organization presidents and Young Women class presidents and their counselors do not receive keys.
 They receive delegated authority to function in their callings.

 Priesthood authority is required to perform the ordinances of the gospel.
 An ordinance is a sacred physical act with symbolic meaning, such as baptism, confirmation, or the sacrament.
 Each ordinance opens the door to rich spiritual blessings.
 The symbolism helps the participants remember the Father’s love, the Son’s Atonement, and the Holy Ghost’s influence.

 Ordinances have always been part of the gospel of Jesus Christ.
 Baptism, for example, was established in the days of Adam and Eve and is practiced in the Lord’s Church today.
 Church members are commanded to gather together often to partake of the sacrament to remember the Savior always and to renew the covenants and blessings of baptism (see Moroni 6:6; Doctrine and Covenants 59:8–9).